 Conclusion: Why Take the ACT?

-If you're going to take the ACT for any of these reasons, make sure you spend some time preparing.
-Your level of comfort will be much higher if you prepare ahead of time—and, most likely, your results will be better, too.
+If you decide to take the ACT for any of these reasons, make sure you spend time studying.
+Your level of comfort will be much higher if you prepare ahead of time—and, most likely, your results will be better, too!

-If you've decided that standardized testing is for you but aren't quite sold on the ACT, read a more dedicated discussion on which test might be right for you.
+If you've decided that standardized testing is for you but aren't quite sold on the ACT, read a more dedicated discussion on whether the ACT or SAT is right for you.

-You can also take a moment, if you're aiming for a perfect score, to read about how to get there in this guide written by our resident perfect scorer.
+Want a top ACT score? if you're aiming for a perfect ACT score, read about how to get there in this guide written by our resident perfect scorer.

 Want to improve your ACT score by 4+ points?
 Download our free guide to the top 5 strategies you need in your prep to improve your ACT score dramatically.